Dyson launches new airwrap – and it surpasses all other hair tools

 The new tool has Dyson’s fastest and most powerful motor

-You’d have to live under a rock to be unaware of the Dyson airwrap, but you’d be forgiven for not knowing about the airwrap co-anda 2x (£579.99, Dyson.co.uk) – it’s brand new and launched in the UK on 3 September.
+You’d have to live under a rock to be unaware of the Dyson airwrap, but you’d be forgiven for not knowing about the airwrap co-anda 2x (£579.99, Dyson.co.uk / $699.99, Sephora.com) – it’s brand new and launched in the UK on 3 September.

 Dyson was once known for its vacuums, but has been making waves in the beauty sphere since 2016, when it launched its innovative take on a hair dryer: the Dyson supersonic.
 In 2018, it shook up the industry once more with the launch of the airwrap.
 Seven years on, the brand has now released its fourth iteration of the hugely popular airwrap.